fbpx

 • Citymapper is not just good for finding the next bus, but has good cycle routing as well.

-Once you’ve decided which route to take, most platforms have an option to navigate to your destination, in exactly the same way as in a car, with spoken and visual directions.
-There are fixings on the market (for example Quad Lock, the Bike Citizens silicon band fastener, and other similar systems) so your phone can be attached to your handle bars.
+Once you’ve decided which route to take, most platforms have an option to navigate to your destination like you would in a car with spoken and visual directions.
+There are fixings on the market (for example Quad Lock, the Bike Citizens silicon band fastener, and other similar systems) to attach your phone to your handlebars.
 You can also buy bespoke cycle navigation systems, but these essentially work in the same way.

 Videos

-Our London Cycling Campaign long-term member Jon Stone has done an amazing job riding and filming many safe routes around London, so you can watch his videos in advance.
-Use them to build your confidence, decide if you’d feel happy riding that way, and then plan your own routes.
-We’ve shared an example of his most popular route from Richmond Park to Westminster below, and there are nearly 100 other routes on Jon’s London Cycle Routes YouTube channel.
+London Cycling Campaign long-term member Jon Stone has done an amazing job riding and filming many safe routes around London, so you can watch his videos in advance to build your confidence, decide if you’d feel happy riding that way, and plan your own routes.
+We’ve shared an example of his most popular route from Richmond Park to Westminster below.
+There are nearly 100 other routes on Jon’s London Cycle Routes YouTube channel and a map of all Jon’s routes here.

 Youtube preview